katehu/katehu.github.io/models.md

 ---
 ## A Z-estimation system

-I am passionate about "systematic" model development.

-I divide my research area into two sub-research years.
+I am interested in make model development more  "systematic", transparent, and accessible.
+My research is divided into two sub-research area.

-1) develop a systematic theoretical tool for semiparametric and nonparametric model development so that existing models could be easily extended to support statistical inference with new types of models and sampling designs.
+1) develop a systematic theoretical tool for semiparametric and nonparametric model development to expediate the extension of existing models to new study designs.

-2) create a system for a) everyone to build their own models with data and try their imagined model structures; b) for scientists to bridge statistical models and mechanical models, which can reveal and sometimes handle data issues that applied mathematicians sometimes ignore.

-Unlike some machine learning approaches, I aim to let this system help people instead of machine to learn.
-To learn the causal structures behind phenomena and the extent of danger from various data issues.
+2) create a system for a) everyone to build their own models; b) for scientists to bridge statistical and mechanical models, which can reveal and sometimes handle data issues that applied mathematicians sometimes ignore.
+Unlike  machine learning, I aim to let this system help people instead of machine to learn the causal structures behind phenomena and the extent of danger from various data issues.

-## Additive hazards model <a name="ah"></a>
+### Additive hazards model <a name="ah"></a>

 An R package:<br/>
 **Jie Hu** "Fit Additive Hazards Models for Survival Analysis", CRAN - Package *addhazard* (2020). [[link1]](https://github.com/katehu/addhazard) [[link2]](https://cran.r-project.org/web/packages/addhazard/index.html)<br/>